bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 - Range: -1000 1000

+- Units: mGauss/A

 - Increment: 1

-- Units: mGauss/A

 ## COMPASS_PRIMARY: Choose primary compass

 *Note: This parameter is for advanced users*

-If more than one compass is available this selects which compass is the primary.
-Normally 0=External, 1=Internal.
-If no External compass is attached this parameter is ignored
+If more than one compass is available, this selects which compass is the primary.
+When external compasses are connected, they will be ordered first.
+NOTE: If no external compass is attached, this parameter is ignored.

 |Value|Meaning|
 |:---:|:---:|